benjaminion/upgrading-ethereum-book/src/book.md

 [^fn-gamlum]: Gamlum may have been a goat-related ancient name for [Capella](https://en.wikipedia.org/wiki/Capella).

-The Merge was a special kind of upgrade in that it was not a hard fork.
+The Merge was a special kind of upgrade in that it was not a manual hard fork.
 The protocol changes required to support the Merge were done in the Bellatrix upgrade.
 The Merge itself happened nine days later without any further intervention, simultaneously with the execution layer's [Paris upgrade](https://github.com/ethereum/execution-specs/blob/master/network-upgrades/mainnet-upgrades/paris.md).

 [TODO: link to Merge section when done]::